hellodevworldblog/spinner/README.md

-# spinner
+# Spinner
 Spinner made with CSS and HTML no JavaScript.
-Solution for Day 10 of 365 Days of Coding challenge.
+Solution for Day 15 of 365 Days of Coding challenge.